saymrwulf/openssl/notes.md

-2023-11-19T02:19:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl) 2023-11-19T04:20:00 - Refactor for clarity, might break a few tests though (openssl) 2023-11-19T23:10:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl)
+2023-11-19T02:19:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl) 2023-11-19T04:20:00 - Refactor for clarity, might break a few tests though (openssl) 2023-11-19T23:10:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl) 2024-02-07T07:50:00 - Quick fix, referencing a known issue from the official repo (openssl)